Get all the latest data for Mexico City

 Do real estate prices look too high in Mexico City as of 2026?

-As of early 2026, property prices in Mexico City look high when measured against local incomes, with a typical 65 square meter apartment costing around 7.3 times the average annual household income, but they do not look wildly detached from rents.
+As of early 2026, Mexico City property prices look stretched relative to local incomes, with a typical 65 m² apartment costing around 7.3 times the average annual household income, but they are not wildly disconnected from rents, which keeps them out of clear "bubble" territory.

 You can also read our latest update regarding the housing prices in Mexico City.